leetdx/azure-devops-self-hosted-agents/README.md

 **Description**

-This repository provides a reference architecture with documentation links for deploying secure Azure DevOps self-hosted agents as Docker containers within Azure Container Instances, focusing on enterprise network integration with private endpoints, DNS zones, and firewall configurations.
+This repository provides a reference architecture with documentation links for deploying secure Azure DevOps self-hosted agents as Docker containers within Azure Container Instances, focusing on enterprise network integration with private endpoints, DNS zones, and firewall configurations, where agents are authenticated using Azure App registration service principals.

 **Components Diagram**